psrenergy-docs/optgen-release-notes/docs/optgen-8.1.md

 ## Fixed Bugs

 * OptGen 1
-  * Fixed an issue by ignoring min/max constraints with a maximum date beyond the planning horizon that include projects wih  operational lifetime, preventing infeasibility problems.
+  * Fixed an issue related to min/max constraints with a maximum date beyond the planning horizon that include projects wih operational lifetime, preventing infeasibility problems.

 * OptGen 2
   * Fixed the calculation of generic constraint penalties in the objective function and implements the option for hard generic constraints, avoiding unnecessary creation of slack variables.